exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 The `handle_post_transaction` function sends a timestamping transaction to the blockchain performing the following operations:

 - take a timestamping transaction
 - calculate its hash
 - send it to the blockchain network, using the methods defined in Exonum
-- add transaction event with the timestamping transaction in the form which can be processed by Exonum.
+- return the hash of the transaction to the user.

 After the transaction is successfully completed, the system returns the hash of the timestamping transaction.